junosuarez/daytime/README.md

 # daytime

-an implementation of RFC 867, the Daytime Protocol
+a friendly implementation of RFC 867, the Daytime Protocol, on both TCP and UDP

 Give it a spin:
 ```